B4PT0R/objdict/README.md

 - Attribute-style access to dictionary items (e.g., `obj.key` instead of `obj['key']`).
 - Synchronization with the original dictionary if passed at instantiation.
 - Utility methods for recursive conversion of nested structures to and from `objdict` and `dict`.
-- JSON serialization and deserialization methods for both strings and files with optional jsonpickle support.
+- serialization and deserialization methods for both strings and files with json, toml and jsonpickle backend support.
 - Advanced default value attribution features for missing keys.
 - optional object-like behavior, by auto-passing the instance as 'self' to callable attributes with 'self' in their signature.